-The following is the edited transcription of a talk given to participants of the TWI Come and See Vocation Conference July 16-17 2013 in Washington, DC.
+The following is the edited transcription of a talk given to participants of The Washington Institute‘s “Come and See” Vocation Conference July 16-17, 2013 in Washington, DC.

 This is fundamentally Rich’s vocation: to do justice.
-Two years ago, we had a month long series on the gospel of justice and I consider it one of my biggest successes ever at the Falls Church to have Rich stand up in the pulpit and give one of those sermons.
+Two years ago, we had a month-long series on the gospel of justice and I consider it one of my biggest successes ever at the Falls Church to have Rich stand up in the pulpit and give one of those sermons.
 It was the first and hopefully not last time a lawyer would take the pulpit, and nobody walked out.
 In D.C., that’s saying something.

 I once went to see Rich in his office and he was talking about the various ways he tried to be a Christian in that place.
 Whether it was having a Bible on his desk or a little cross on the wall or some sort of Bible verse somewhere.
 He wanted something that if someone walked into his office they would say, “This is a person of Christian faith.”
 He talked about how he had done all that and he just didn’t find it compelling anymore.
-What else was there to do as it related to being a Christian presence in his office and I likened it to this: I said, “Rich, there are two ways of bringing light into your office.
+What else was there to do as it related to being a Christian presence in his office?
+I responded, “Rich, there are two ways of bringing light into your office.
 You can bring in a flashlight and have it in your pocket and pull it out and turn it on and shine it when you really want to show the light of Christ.
 That’s one way to bring the light of Christ into your office.
 And the other way is to be light.”

 That is to say, let’s have Christ so alive in us that we radiate.
 And then the light of Christ floods the office because of his presence living within us.
 We lay down our strategies of witness because our presence becomes a form of witness.
 Isn’t this the New Testament promise?

-I once asked Rich, “How often do you enter your law office in the morning with this thought, “I am the priest here today”?
+I once asked Rich, “How often do you enter your law office in the morning with this thought, ‘I am the priest here today’?”
 His response floored me.
 He said, “Oh I don’t know.
 Maybe two times out of the week.”
-And what floored me about that is I was so encouraged that here was somebody who consciously would walk into the door of his building knowing that his job there was to take what God had given him, consecrate it, and offer it back up for the good of God and people—all in a law office.
+I was so encouraged that here was somebody who consciously would walk into the door of his building knowing that his job there was to take what God had given him, consecrate it, and offer it back up for the good of God and people—all in a law office.
 I quoted him later that week in a sermon and he said, “Oh yea, two out of five.
 That doesn’t sound very good.”
-And I said, “Rich, baseball, that’s batting .400.
+And I said, “Rich, in baseball, that’s batting .400.
 That’s pretty darn good.”
-My suspicion is that I don’t know how many people bat .400 or .200 or .01.
-I was so encouraged to meet somebody who actually consciously had in their mind that they were a priest in that setting.
+My suspicion is that not very many people bat .400 or .200 or .01.
+I was so encouraged to meet somebody who actually, consciously had in their mind that they were a priest in that setting.

 I was in Philadelphia, speaking at a men’s retreat, not even on these topics.
-I was talking to Jerry; he was mature on his faith.
+I was talking to Jerry; he was mature in his faith.
 Any one of you would love to have him in your congregation, in part because he was a really good businessman.
 We love having business-like minds on our vestries or on our sessions.
-He owned and ran a car dealership and it sounded to me like a great business.
+He owned and ran a car dealership, and it sounded to me like a great business.
 It sounded like a great work environment that was pastoral and love-filled and marked with integrity and compassion.
 He said there was a lot of Christian witness and compassion both verbally and nonverbally.
 He said that the business had allowed him to give away a lot of money.
 Like I said, just the perfect person for your church council.

-So there are two things that I want to highlight from this story.
+There are two things that I want to highlight from this story.
 One, Jerry was looking for a theology that made sense of his job.
 Secondly, he was looking for a spirituality that led to an interactive relationship with God, one that was based on conversation, listening, and not just intellectual understanding and obedience derived from the will.
 Two massive topics: one about theology, one about spirituality.

 Here’s the encouragement.
 If I was back in Philadelphia now (four, five years later) and Jerry’s been paying attention to recent developments in the church, he and I might have a very different conversation.
 I might find him thriving with few questions about whether or not his work matters to God.
 That’s the encouragement.

-Now, the pastoral question is, “How many steps do you want to have take in between being able to demonstrate that this is the work of God in the world?
+Now, the pastoral question is, “How many steps do you want to have to take in between being able to demonstrate that this is the work of God in the world?
 How many steps are you willing to take before being able to connect your theology with your job?”
-Some people have higher tolerance of this than others.
+Some people have a higher tolerance for this than others.
 It’s not unfamiliar at all for someone to say, “You know what, there’s value in that and I’m very grateful for it, but I want to be able to have less cognitive distance in my own brain about what I’m doing in God’s kingdom.”
 And if they can’t figure out about their own job, then they start thinking about another job.
 That’s ok.
 It’s one of the ways that God does it.
 He speaks through our discontent.

 I grew up in Wheaton, Illinois.
 It was a great place to grow up.
 I was there in the 1980’s and none of these four things were on the scene.
 In fact, some of them were viewed as distinct threats to the gospel.
 I think what is going on here is that God in his mercy is helping the Evangelical Protestant church in the US, which is a relatively new and small slice of church, to mature in our own theological vision.
 God is giving us the spiritual nutrition that we need in our tradition to help people get into their twenties and not ditch the Christian faith because we haven’t been able to give them something that matches the world that they’ve all of the sudden entered into.

 Another one was, “Change your life.
 Change the world.”
 And then there was the advertisement for the seminary.
-I just feel this profound mixed message for the reader.
+I just feel this presents a profound mixed message for the reader.
 What is the message coming from the seminary community?
 That if God has touched your life, then we want you at our school.
 And if you don’t belong at our school, we’re not so sure if God has touched your life.

 “Saints do not do anything extraordinary.
 They simply carry out their ordinary activities.
 The worker will become a saint in the workplace, the soldier will become a saint in the army, and the patient will become a saint in the hospital.
 The student will become a saint through studies, the priest will become a saint through his ministry as a priest, and a public servant will become a saint in the governmental office.
 Every step on the road to holiness is a step of sacrifice in the performance of one’s mission in life.”

-One of the things that Steve is fond of saying has become an assertion of our ministry.
+One of the things that Steve Garber is fond of saying has become an assertion of our ministry.
 It is that “vocation is integral, not incidental to the missio dei.”
-We believe that our work in the world rightly understood and practiced is as important to God’s work in the world as pastoring, as missionary work, as evangelism, all these so-called full time Christian ministries.
+We believe that our work in the world, rightly understood and practiced, is as important to God’s work in the world as pastoring, as missionary work, as evangelism, all these so-called full-time Christian ministries.

 Here is another quote, by Terence Fretheim about creation untamed.